mayataka/mayataka/index.md

 This is an optimal control solver for switched systems on Julia language.

 - [autogenu-jupyter](https://github.com/mayataka/autogenu-jupyter)
-This is a code generation tool for MPC with the continuous/GMRES-type algorithms.
+This is a Jupyter-based C++ code generation tool for MPC with the continuous/GMRES-type algorithms.
 The major differences from the [Maple-version](https://www.maplesoft.com/applications/view.aspx?SID=153555) are: 1) Jupyter-based code generation interface, 2) Fischer-Burumeister function for inequality constraints, 3) the multiple-shooting variants of the continuous/GMRE method (possibly faster than the original continuation/GMRES).
 <img src="https://raw.githubusercontent.com/wiki/mayataka/CGMRES/images/cartpole.gif" width="250">